Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "always" - 100% chance
 			"Fire Chance"				"33.3"

+			// The cooldown for the Mutant Tank's hit ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			// --
+			// Keywords:
+			// "never" - 0% chance
+			// "sometimes"/"unlikely"/"seldom" - 33.3% chance
+			// "maybe" - 50% chance
+			// "often"/"likely"/"frequently" - 66.6% chance
+			// "always" - 100% chance
+			"Fire Cooldown"				"0"

+			// Enable the Mutant Tank's upon-death range ability.
+			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Fire Death"				"1"

+			// The Mutant Tank has this many chances out of 100.0% to trigger the upon-death ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			// --
+			// Keywords:
+			// "never" - 0% chance
+			// "sometimes"/"unlikely"/"seldom" - 33.3% chance
+			// "maybe" - 50% chance
+			// "often"/"likely"/"frequently" - 66.6% chance
+			// "always" - 100% chance
+			"Fire Death Chance"			"33.3"

+			// The distance between a survivor and the Mutant Tank needed to trigger the upon-death ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0 (Closest)
+			// Maximum: 99999.0 (Farthest)
+			// --
+			// Keywords:
+			// "closest" - 1.0 range
+			// "farthest" - 99999.0 range
+			"Fire Death Range"			"200.0"

 			// Enable the Mutant Tank's claw/rock attack.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.